Harriet Cohen: Efforts for refugees from Nazism

 Harriet Cohen had met Albert Einstein in Germany in 1929 when she had afternoon tea at his house.
 At the time Einstein disclosed that he played the violin and said that one day they should play together.
 Cohen kept her friendship with Einstein even after he had fled Germany in 1933.
 Cohen would often visit him in Oxford, England where he settled for a short time.
 Harriet's sister Myra studied there at Somerville College, where she gave a piano concert.
 In 1934, after Einstein moved to the United States, Harriet Cohen did finally play that duet concert with Einstein to raise funds to bring Jewish scientists out of Nazi Germany.
 Cohen and Einstein remained friends thereafter and he referred to her as "the beloved piano witch".

 It was not until 1939 when she first met Chaim Weizmann, the future first President of Israel, that she began to support the Zionist cause and a Jewish homeland.
 Cohen's 1939 visit to Palestine extended her reputation there both as a concert pianist and politically.
 She argued with British and Jewish officials to try to get Jewish refugees admitted on ships from Nazi Germany (rather than be returned), once almost precipitating an International incident.
 Harriet Cohen believed passionately in a Jewish homeland but with justice to the Arab Palestinians.
 She survived two assassination attempts during her trip to Palestine.
 It was when Cohen was having dinner with Weizmann in London that Weizmann heard the news of the British Government's 1939 white paper to limit Jewish immigration to Britain to just 15,000 people a year.
 Blanche Dugdale, Arthur Balfour's niece, a fellow diner, prophetically said in an agonised voice, "What will happen to the millions fleeing from Hitler?"

 Soviet composers

 The visit in spring 1935 by Cohen to the Soviet Union was another major milestone in her career.
 It was the country from which her ancestors had fled 100 years earlier.
-Not only was Cohen bringing British music to the USSR by playing pieces by Vaughan Williams, Bax, Bliss and Ireland, she also performed Shostakovitch's Preludes, Kabalevsky's Sonatina, and the Soviet premiere of Leonid Polovinkin's Suite from manuscript.
-Thereafter she took their music all over Europe and was acclaimed as the first musician outside the USSR to learn Shostakovitch's Twenty-Four Preludes, which he composed in 1932 and 1933.
-Her contribution in bringing to the attention of the world the work of unknown Soviet composers is often forgotten.
+Not only was Cohen bringing British music to the USSR by playing pieces by Vaughan Williams, Bax, Bliss and Ireland, she also performed Shostakovich's Preludes, Kabalevsky's Sonatina, and the Soviet premiere of Leonid Polovinkin's Suite from manuscript.
+Thereafter she took their music all over Europe and was acclaimed as the first musician outside the USSR to learn Shostakovich's Twenty-Four Preludes, which he composed in 1932 and 1933.